RT America ceases productions and lays off most of its staff - KESQ

 When hosts, correspondents, producers, and others gathered in RT America’s lounge, Solodovnikov delivered the news in person, a person who attended the meeting told CNN.

-“The meeting was all about two minutes,” the attendee said, explaining that Solodovnikov told the assembled staff RT America would be stopping production and that staff would be provided two months of paid severance.
+“The meeting was all of about two minutes,” the attendee said, explaining that Solodovnikov told the assembled staff RT America would be stopping production and that staff would be provided two months pay.

 The attendee, who requested anonymity to discuss the internal deliberations, told CNN that the mood was somber.